quixoftic/HedisToys/README.md

 hedistoys helloworldtx [OPTIONS]
   Runs the 'get' part of the "hello world" toy in a Redis transaction.

-hedistoys get [OPTIONS]
+hedistoys get [OPTIONS] KEYNAME
-  'get' a non-existent key.
+  'get' the value of the provided key.

+hedistoys set [OPTIONS] KEYNAME VALUE
+  'set' the value of the provided key.

-hedistoys sadd [OPTIONS]
+hedistoys sadd [OPTIONS] KEYNAME [VALUE ...]
-  Add a single element to a set, print the number of elements in the set.
-Note: not idempotent.
+  Add one or more elements to a set, print the number of elements that were added to the set.

-hedistoys saddprime [OPTIONS]
+hedistoys saddprime [OPTIONS] KEYNAME [VALUE ...]
   Same as toy 4, but without 'do' notation.

-hedistoys testandset [OPTIONS]
+hedistoys smembers [OPTIONS] KEYNAME
-  Atomic test-and-set for getting/creating new keys.
+  Get the members of the given set.

+hedistoys testandset [OPTIONS] KEYNAME IDKEYNAME Atomic test-and-set for getting/creating keys with unique, monotonically increasing integer values.
+The next new key ID is stored in the key with name IDKEYNAME.
 </pre>

 ## License